sonyfe25cp/LeetCode-OJ/README.md

 Update frequency: one day one problem.

-All answers are done by myself, in other words, answers are may be not the best but passed.
+All answers are done by myself, in other words, answers are may be not the best but accepted.

 From these subjects, I found dynamic programming is very important.